 The 1+1 is the most unique small footprint loudspeaker in the world.
-Like all Audience ClairAudient speakers, it features the single wideband driver design that delivers a totally transparent sound due to the lack of a crossover.
-However, in this model a bi-pole configuration is used which expands the soundstage, extends low frequency and increases power handling.
-There are active full range drivers on the front and back which are complemented by passive radiators on each side.
-The jewel-like enclosure is a joy to look at and will fit into any room where space is at a premium and high quality sound is desired.
-Affordable and amazing, the 1+1 must be heard to be believed.
+It features a wideband driver eliminating the need for desperate drivers and crossovers.
+The 1+1 V5 measures flat from 55Hz up to 22Khz without the use of a dedicated tweeter and associated crossover.
+Consequently, transition at the most critical frequency range, from mid to high, is entirely smooth and supremely coherent.
+The 1+1 V5 is a bi-pole design, which expands the soundstage, extends low frequency, and increases power handling.
+There are active full range drivers, in phase, on the front and rear baffles, complemented by passive radiators on each side.
+The jewel-like enclosure is a joy to look at and will fit into any room where space is at a premium and high-quality sound is desired.

 What is a bi-pole loudspeaker system?